SrinikAi/FaRe_CPP/README.md

 # FaRe-CPP: Fast Revisit Coverage Path Planning for Autonomous Mobile Patrol Robots Using Long-range Vision Information.

-## Paper Submitted to IEEE International Conference on Robotics and Automation (ICRA2025) (under review)
+## Paper Submitted to IEEE International Conference on Robotics and Automation (ICRA2025, Atlanta, USA) (under review)

 Steps On How to Use Algorithm